7 of the 10 Hottest Countries in the World Are on 1 Continent

 Did you know that some places on Earth can get so hot that local wildlife has evolved specifically to survive the extreme conditions?
 In these regions, the heat isn't just a summer wave; it's a constant presence.

-This survival strategy is not an isolated phenomenon but a common trait among the flora and fauna in the hottest countries in the world.
+This survival strategy is not a phenomenon isolated to the hottest country in the world, but a common trait among the flora and fauna in the most scorching environments on the planet.

 Advertisement